The Oosting Lecture is an annual presentation by distinguished scholars with an international reputation in the field of Ecology.

 The endowed lecture honors the preeminent plant ecologist, Henry J. Oosting, and is presented by the University Program in Ecology, the Nicholas School of the Environment, and the Department of Biology.

-LIGHT REFRESHMENTS AT 3:30 P.M. – FRENCH FAMILY SCIENCE CENTER OUTDOOR PLAZA
+LIGHT REFRESHMENTS AT 3:30 P.M. – HALL OF SCIENCE

 Previous Oosting Lectures have been delivered by: